Gambia women's national football team: Background and development

 The development of women's football in Africa faces several challenges, including limited access to education, poverty amongst women, inequalities and human rights abuses targeting women.
 Funding is another issue impacting the game in Africa, where most financial assistance comes from FIFA and not national football associations.

 Another challenge is the retention of football players.
 Many women footballers leave the continent to seek greater opportunity in Europe or the United States.

 Gambia's national football association was founded in 1952, and became affiliated with FIFA in 1968.
 Football is the most popular women's sport in the country, and was first played in an organized system in 1998.
 A national competition was launched in 2007, the same year FIFA started an education course on football for women.

 Competition was active on both the national and scholastic levels by 2009.
 There are four staffers dedicated to women's football in the Gambia Football Association, and representation of women on the board is required by the association's charter.

 Death of Fatim Jawara

-In September 2016, Fatim Jawara, a member of the national team, left Serekunda in her homeland the Gambia and crossed the Sahara Desert to Libya.
+In September 2016, Fatim Jawara, a member of the national team, left Serrekunda in her homeland the Gambia and crossed the Sahara Desert to Libya.
 In November 2016, she travelled with others on two boats across the Mediterranean Sea, heading towards the Lampedusa island of Italy.
 She did this as she sought to smuggle herself into Europe, where the national team was due to play Casa Sports F.C. from Senegal as part of a festival to celebrate women's football.
 Due to a severe storm, their boats capsized and Jawara drowned at the age of 19, with her family was contacted several days after the tragedy.
 Lamin Kaba Bajo, President of the Gambia Football Federation, said "We are grieving at the moment as this is a great loss to the national soccer team and the nation."